wanaku-ai/wanaku-demos/03-camel-assistant/README.md

 ollama serve
 ```

-2. Pull the `mistral:latest` model on the host you are running Ollama
+2. Pull the `nomic-embed-text:latest` model on the host you are running Ollama

 ```shell
 ollama pull nomic-embed-text:latest